bobanilic/MerlinScale/README.md

 ## Usage

-1. Download the script from this repository.
+1. Download the `install_tailscale.sh` script from this repository.
-2. Make the script executable by running `chmod +x script.sh`.
+2. Make the script executable by running `chmod +x install_tailscale.sh`.
-3. Run the script using `./script.sh`.
+3. Run the script using `./install_tailscale.sh`.
 4. Follow the prompts to select the Tailscale version and architecture, and specify the USB storage name.
 5. The script will download and install the specified Tailscale version, update the Tailscale configuration, and authenticate Tailscale.
 6. When prompted, enter your routes (e.g., 192.168.0.0/24,192.168.1.0/24).